ministryofjustice/opg-use-an-lpa/docs/architecture/decisions/0023-lpa-data-format.md

 (b) Existing fields from differently named Persons level
 -------------------------------------------------------
 * OtherNames will be populated by otherNamesKnownBy for Modernise LPAs
-* surnName will be populated by lastName for Modernise LPAs
+* surName will be populated by lastName for Modernise LPAs
 * dob will be populated by dateOfBirth for Modernise LPAs
 * addressLineN will be populated by lineN within address block for Modernise LPAs
 * companyName will be populated by name for Modernise LPAs  (for Trust Corporations only)
 * applicationHasRestrictions": true, and "applicationHasGuidance": false, in Modernise are covered by hasRestrictionsAndConditions for Modernise LPAs
 * - boolean whether person is active or not - is replaced in Modernise by status field on attorneys
 * firstName and middleName continue to be populated from legacy
+* town -  will be popluated from AddressLine3 where needed
+* lpaDonorSignatureDate will be populated from signedAt

 ## Consequences